Find Arthritis Relief with Alternative Pain Management

 Similar to massage therapy, acupuncture can help loosen the tight muscles that cause arthritis pain.
 Muscles are especially tightened in cold weather, making acupuncture an ideal treatment during the winter season.
 In addition to loosening the muscles, acupuncture has been seen to help regulate the nervous system, which can help the body release endorphins that combat pain

 Though many view Botox only as a cosmetic procedure, recent studies have begun to explore Botox as a treatment for pain associated with arthritis, migraines, and other forms of chronic pain.
-Our migraine specialists in the Dallas area use Botox to block the signals that nerve cells send to muscles, which stops muscles from contracting.
+Our migraine specialists in Texas and Florida use Botox to block the signals that nerve cells send to muscles, which stops muscles from contracting.
 This allows Botox to block the transmission of signals between pain receptors and the brain, relieving the pain of arthritis.
 Pain relief from Botox can also last for a few months, meaning that it does not need to be a daily treatment for pain relief, unlike traditional painkillers.

 Spinal Cord Stimulation